 Get Lunch and Snack Bags Ready

 Prepare the lunches and snack bags for the next day.
-And this is the one that takes me a while…
+And this is the step that takes me a while.

 If I was “on top of my game” and got all of the lunch and snack bags unloaded from the backpacks, contents cleaned up, put into the dishwasher, and actually have run the dishwasher- then I can begin!
 But if I didn't accomplish all of that- then I have to wait for some clean water bottles and plastic containers before I can get rolling.